wjlgatech/DRL-marl-tennis/README.md

 ```
 Tennis.ipynb - the main notebook
-Report_tennis.ipynb - the report of this project
+Report.ipynb - the report of this project
 maddpg_agent.py - defines the Agent that is to be trained
 maddpg_model.py - defines the MADDPG model for the Actor and the Critic network
 checkpoint_actor1.pth - is the final trained Actor network